Start with visitors and editors

 Background

-I have been working on websites since the mid 2000s, and independently under Webmarks since 2010.
+I studied tourism management and worked in hospitality before moving into web design.
+I have been building and caring for websites since the mid 2000s, and independently under Webmarks since 2010.
 Over that time I have helped tourism operators, lodges, research institutes, non-profits, and ag businesses across Western Canada ship new sites, improve existing ones, and keep them healthy.

 Earlier in my career I worked with a variety of content management systems.
 That experience is useful when auditing or migrating existing sites, and it is part of why I prefer stable, editor friendly platforms now.